Sinopterus

-Sinopterus (meaning "Chinese wing") was a genus of tapejarid pterodactyloid pterosaur from the Aptian-age Lower Cretaceous Jiufotang Formation of Chaoyang, Liaoning, China.
+Sinopterus (meaning "Chinese wing") is a genus of tapejarid pterodactyloid pterosaur from the Aptian-age Lower Cretaceous Jiufotang Formation of Chaoyang, Liaoning, China.
 It was first described and named by Wang Xiaolin and Zhou Zhonghe.
-Three species have been classified in this genus, though only two are generally considered to be valid.
-Sinopterus is known for its proportionally large skull, which has a birdlike pointed beak, a long bony crest that starts with a tall premaxilla and goes back along the middle of the skull to form a point overhanging the rear of the skull, and its lack of teeth.
+Historically, there were multiple species attributed to the genus although only one is considered to be valid.
+Sinopterus is known for its proportionally large skull, which has a bird-like pointed beak lacking teeth, and a long bony crest that starts with a tall premaxilla and goes back along the middle of the skull to form a point overhanging the rear of the skull.
+Direct dietary evidence based on gut contents suggest that Sinopterus is a herbivore.

 Description

 The type species, S. dongi, is based on IVPP V13363, an articulated, nearly complete skeleton.
 The skull of this individual was 17 centimeters (6.7 inches) long, and the wingspan was estimated to be 1.2 meters (3.9 feet).
 The authors suggested that it was an omnivore, and noted that it was the first record of a tapejarid outside of Brazil, and the earliest and most complete tapejarid.
 The maximum adult wingspan of this pterosaur would have been 1.9 m, and an individual of this size would have weighed 2.87 kg.